 The Government has been doing a lot of work to improve animal welfare, and has set out an ambitious set of reforms, which can be found in the Action Plan for Animal Welfare. https://www.gov.uk/government/publications/action-plan-for-animal-welfare

-I am delighted that the Government’s Animal Welfare (Kept Animals) Bill will bring in some of the world’s strongest protections for pets, livestock and kept wild animals.
+Further, the Animal Welfare (Kept Animals) Bill will bring in some of the world’s strongest protections for pets, livestock and kept wild animals.
 This includes introducing a ban on keeping primates as pets, banning the export of live animals for slaughter and fattening, and also addressing the unethical trade of puppy smuggling by reducing the number of pets that can travel under pet travel rules.
-The Bill passed Committee stage in the House of Commons and I look forward to supporting this Bill as it continues to progress through Parliament.
+I look forward to supporting this Bill as it continues to progress through Parliament.